whalec/auspost/pkg/auspost-0.8.1/README.txt

 == REQUIREMENTS:

 Nokogiri - For teh XML parsing.
-Memcache Client - For caching results

 == INSTALL:

 sudo gem install auspost

+== TODO:

+Validations for Active Record should take more options, including mapping the suburb, postcode and state to other columns

+validate_location :suburb => :home, :state => "state.name", :on => [:create, :change], :if => lambda { !home.blank? && !postcode.blank? }

+Add validation errors to individual accessors, i.e: error_message_for :suburb #=> "Does not match postcode" error_message_for :state  #=> "Does not match postcode"

 == LICENSE:

 (The MIT License)

-Copyright (c) 2009 FIXME (different license?)
+Copyright (c) 2009

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the